SomyaBisen/SomyaBisen/README.md

 # Hi!
 I'm Somya Bisen 🌟 Empowering Businesses with Data Insights 💡📈

 ## About Me 👨‍💻
 I'm **Somya**, a passionate data professional who loves turning complex datasets into meaningful stories.
-With 4 of experience in business intelligence, data visualization, and predictive modeling, I've been empowering organizations to make smarter, faster, and more impactful decisions.
+With over 3 of experience in business intelligence, data visualization, and predictive modeling, I've been empowering organizations to make smarter, faster, and more impactful decisions.

 ---